juanis180/juanis180/README.md

 ## Objective

-My journey in electrical electronic engineering has led me to develop a passion for cybersecurity,software development and I am now eager to transition into this field, specifically aiming to become a SOC analyst and front end developer.
+My journey in life has led me to develop a passion for cybersecurity,software development and I am now eager to transition into this field, specifically aiming to become a SOC analyst and front end developer.

 <!--